 It’s the most popular sport in the world after football.
-No longer just a game for kids, the table tennis has become a real mania: easy to play, good for fitness, you can enjoy it almost everywhere and the coronavirus lockdown has only reinforced the trend with massive sales of equipment, including tables, bats and balls.
+No longer just a game for kids, table tennis has become a real mania: easy to play, good for fitness, you can enjoy it almost everywhere and the coronavirus lockdown has only reinforced the trend with massive sales of equipment, including tables, bats and balls.

 And guess what?
-It’s turning to be the latest midlifers’ obsession.
+It’s turning out to be the latest midlifers’ obsession.
 From Michelle Obama to Camilla Parker Bowles, it’s all about bouncing.

 One of the first Hollywood stars to fall in love with this hobby was the actress, activist and feminist Susan Sarandon.
 Now, she is one of the most famous players in America and co-founder of a chain of cool ping-pong bars called SPiN across the USA and in Canada.